 I spent a long time selecting the perfect curtains for the viewing windows.
 I wanted something transparent for parents to be able to “peek” in on their student.
 Children are easily distracted and I only have them for 1 hour once a week.
 Please allow me to have their total attention for this short time frame in order for me to teach them to the best of my ability.
 We leave the curtains closed for the entirety of the class in order to allow your child and all the other students to have the opportunity to focus on the class and what is happening inside the studio.

 Please do not converse verbally or physically with your child through the windows.

 Have you ever been to the zoo or an aquarium where the sign asks you not to tap on the glass?
 This is probably because it will disturb the animals.
 The same is true for a dance class.
 Tapping on the glass, standing close to it, having a sibling bang on it for attention, or having a conversation with your student through the glass is non-effective to their learning process.
-I have had several instances where I was trying to get the attention of a child in class to correct them when I discovered they were trying to have a conversation with their parent from the waiting room.
-I can tell you now, they have no idea how to read lips or understand your sign language so it really isn’t useful anyways.
+I have had several instances where I was trying to get the attention of a child in class to correct them when I discovered they were trying to have a conversation with their parent from the waiting area.
+I can tell you now, they have no idea what you are saying or understand your signals so it really isn’t useful anyways.
 Please allow me the opportunity to teach your child and the others all of the wonderful things that come with a dance class, including how to listen to their teacher.

 It just isn’t safe.

 Do not enter the studio unless it is an emergency.